This simple vegan breakfast hash is one of my favorite dishes to make on the weekends for breakfast, or prep ahead for easy week day mornings.

 While the potatoes are cooking, sautee up some fresh garlic and onion in a skillet on the stove.

-This really amps up the depth of flavor in this dish and I recommend not skipping this step.
+This really amps up the depth of flavor in this dish and I highly recommend not skipping this step.

 You can make this dish without the garlic and onion, but I really prefer the taste this way!

 Garlic and onion are a great base to any recipe.
 If you really want that extra something in your recipe, add some fresh garlic and onion.
+Even if you don’t typically like the flavors alone, you will be surprised at how much flavor depth they can add to simple recipes.

 Side note – I know many recipes call for only using a clove or two of garlic, but the more garlic the better in my opinion!

-This simple vegan breakfast hash uses 5 cloves of garlic but it definitely is not overpowering, but instead gives the dish a great flavor.
+This vegan breakfast hash uses 5 cloves of garlic but it definitely is not overpowering, but instead gives the dish a great flavor.

 Cook them until they’re all browned and caramelized looking like this!